 - Difficulty maintaining close relationships

 - Engaging in self-destructive behavior

 - Hearing or seeing things that aren’t there

-- Feeling anxious or agitated at the thought of the car accident
+- Feeling anxious or agitated at the thought of the automobile crash

 Your doctor will base his or her diagnosis on the results of both a physical examination and a psychological examination.